Freedom in the World

 Political Rights (1 = best, 7 = worst)

 The global economic crisis continued to have a significant effect on the country, as the economy is closely linked to that of the United States through trade and remittances.
-Analysts estimate that the economy grew 1.5 percent in 2011—one of the lowest rates in all of Latin America.
-However, remittances totaled $3.64 billion dollars in 2011, a 6.4 percent increase over 2010.
-It is estimated that between 30 and 40 percent of all Salvadorans live in poverty, which has fueled social alienation, as well as organized crime and violence.
+Analysts estimate that economic growth will remain low for the next several years.
+It is estimated that 41 percent of all Salvadoran live in poverty, which has fueled social alienation, as well as organized crime and violence.

 El Salvador is an electoral democracy.
-The 2009 elections were deemed free and fair, although several irregularities were reported.
 The president is elected for a five-year term, and the 84-member, unicameral Legislative Assembly is elected for three years.
 The two largest political parties are the conservative ARENA and the leftist FMLN.
-However, ARENA’s political influence has declined since a number of deputies abandoned the party in 2009 to establish GANA.

 The constitution provides for freedom of the press, and this right is generally respected in practice.
-A 2010 Supreme Court ruling extended criminal penalties for defamation to journalists, editors, media owners, and managers.
-However, in September 2011, the Assembly approved reforms to the penal code that would replace jail time with fines in cases involving crimes against public image and privacy.
-Several journalists reported receiving death threats in 2011, and one journalist, Canal 33 cameraman Alfredo Antonio Hurtado, was murdered in April.
+In September 2011, the Legislative Assembly approved reforms to the penal code that would replace jail time with fines in cases involving crimes against public image and privacy.
+A member of MS-13 accused of murdering Canal 33 cameraman Alfredo Antonio Hurtado in April 2011 was convicted in May 2012.
+The staff of the newspaper El Faro have received threats and reported being followed after reporting in May 2011 about connections between gang leaders, politicians and businessmen, as well as the March 2012 gang truce.
 The media are privately owned, but ownership is confined to a small group of powerful businesspeople who often impose controls on journalists to protect their political or economic interests.
 ARENA-aligned Telecorporación Salvadoreña owns three of the five private television networks and dominates the market.
-There is unrestricted access to the internet and the government and private organizations have worked to extend internet access to the poor.
+There is unrestricted access to the internet, and the government and private organizations have worked to extend internet access to the poor.

 The government does not encroach on religious freedom, and academic freedom is respected.

 Freedoms of assembly and association are generally upheld.
-The Assembly passed a controversial law in 2010 criminalizing gang membership.
+The Legislative Assembly passed a controversial law in 2010 criminalizing gang membership.
 Critics argued that the law threatened freedom of association and would not succeed in addressing gang-related crime.
-Nationwide transportation strikes, supposedly led by gang leaders, were staged in protest of the law’s passage.
-El Salvador’s nongovernmental organizations generally operate freely, but some have reported registration difficulties.
+El Salvador’s nongovernmental organizations (NGOs) generally operate freely, but some have reported registration difficulties.
 Labor unions have long faced obstacles in a legal environment that has traditionally favored business interests.

-The judicial system improved its performance in 2011, demonstrating independence on a number of important cases, including corruption investigations against former political officials.
-However, several judges have spoken out against the corruption and obstructionism that permeates the Supreme Court and the entire judiciary.
+The judicial system continued to demonstrate its independence in a number of important cases in 2012, including corruption investigations against former political officials.
+However, judges and others continue to speak out against the corruption and obstructionism that still permeates the Supreme Court and the entire judiciary.
 While very few complaints against judges ever move forward, the Supreme Court investigation unit dismissed two judges and suspended six others in 2011.
-It also submitted three cases to the Office of the Attorney General (OAG) for investigation of possible judicial corruption.
-The OAG investigated 50 complaints against prosecutors for misconduct, eventually dismissing eight prosecutors and suspending 30 others.
+In December 2012, the Constitutional Chamber demonstrated its independence once again when it ruled that elements of the regulations issued by the Funes administration to implement the Access to Information Law were unconstitutional.

-Salvadoran law, including a 1993 general amnesty, bars prosecution of crimes and human rights violations committed during the civil war, but the authorities have faced criticism from NGOs and the Inter-American Court of Human Rights for failing to adequately investigate such crimes.
-In hopes of initiating extradition processes, a Spanish court issued an Interpol Red Notice in August 2011 for the provisional arrests of former Salvadoran military officers implicated in the murders of six Jesuit priests—five of whom were Spanish—and their housekeeper and her daughter in 1989.
-However, the Salvadoran Supreme Court claimed that they had not received an official extradition request from Spain, and therefore the government was only responsible for locating the individuals, not arresting them.
-The Spanish government then formally requested the extradition of 15 military officers in November; the request was pending at year’s end.
+Salvadoran law, including a 1993 general amnesty, bars prosecution of crimes and human rights violations committed during the civil war, but the authorities have faced criticism from NGOs and the Inter-American Court of Human Rights (IACHR) for failing to adequately investigate such crimes.
+In November 2011, the Spanish government formally requested the extradition of 15 military officers for their involvement in the murders of six Jesuit priests—five of whom were Spanish—and their housekeeper and her daughter in 1989.
+The Supreme Court denied the request in May 2012.
+In December, the IACHR ruled that that the 1993 amnesty law was invalid and that the government must investigate a 1981 massacre in and around the village of El Mozote, in which the armed forces killed more than 800 civilians as part of an antiguerilla campaign.

 There are no national laws regarding indigenous rights.
-According to the U.S. State Department’s 2011 human rights report, access to land and credit remain a problem for indigenous people, along with poverty, unemployment, and labor discrimination.
+Access to land and credit remain a problem for indigenous people, along with poverty, unemployment, and labor discrimination.

 While women are granted equal rights under the constitution, they are often discriminated against in practice, including in employment.
-Violence against women and children is a serious problem, including domestic violence.
+Violence against women, including domestic violence, is a serious problem.
 Despite governmental efforts, El Salvador remains a source, transit, and destination country for the trafficking of women and children for the purposes of prostitution and forced labor.